-- Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly or if it has been damaged or dropped. - Do not cover or block any openings on the appliance. - Do not store this appliance outdoors.
+- Do not operate this appliance if it has a damaged power cord or plug, if it is not working properly or if it has been damaged or dropped.
+If the power cord is damaged, it must be replaced by General Electric Service or an authorized service agent using a power cord available from General Electric. - Do not cover or block any openings on the appliance. - Do not store this appliance outdoors.
 Do not use this product near water-for example, in a wet basement, near a swimming pool, near a sink or in similar locations. - Keep power cord away from heated surfaces. - Do not immerse power cord or plug in water. - Do not let power cord hang over edge of table or counter.